csiebler/csiebler.github.io/content/posts/vllm-on-azure-machine-learning-managed-online-endpoints-deployment.md

 endpoint_name: vllm-hf
 environment_variables:
   MODEL_NAME: meta-llama/Llama-3.2-11B-Vision # define the model name using the identifier from HG
-  VLLM_ARGS: "--max-num-seqs 16 --enforce-eager" # optional args for vLLM runtime
+  VLLM_ARGS: "" # optional args for vLLM runtime
   HUGGING_FACE_HUB_TOKEN: <Your HF token> # use this, if you want to authenticate to HF
 environment:
   image: xxxxxx.azurecr.io/azureml/azureml_xxxxxxxx # paste Docker image address here